apache/mxnet/scala-package/mxnet-demo/java-demo/README.md

 # MXNet Java Sample Project
 This is an project created to use Maven-published Scala/Java package with two Java examples.
 ## Setup
-User are required to use maven to build the package, by simply run
+User are required to use maven to build the package, by simply running
 ```
 mvn package
 ```
 This command will pick the default values specified in the pom file.

+Note: If you are planning to use GPU, please add `-DSCALA_PKG_PROFILE=linux-x86_64-gpu`

 ### Use customized version set
 You can use the following instruction as an alternative to achieve the same result: